P3D Bone Scaffolds

 To enable bone researchers to do this important work, Particle3D is now offering a porous 3D bone model based upon 3D printed β-tricalcium phosphate that can be used in vitro or in in vivo animal models.

-The P3D Scaffolds can be used in both in vitro and in vivo to bridge the gap between the lab and animal trial research.
+P3D Scaffolds can be used both as physiologically relevant in vitro models as well as in vivo to bridge the gap between the laboratory and animal trial research.

 This allows for better extrapolations between your laboratory research and animal trials, thereby securing that the conclusions derived from your in vitro experiments accurately account for the events that occur in vivo.

 Particle3D 3D prints the β-TCP structures with internal porosities to maximize the surface area onto which cells can attach, this mimics the trabecular bone structure observed in human bones.
 Our 3D printed structures allow researchers to add different cells and pharmaceuticals onto these structures to study how they interact with each other and the bone within its pores.
 For example:

 Mesenchymal stem cells or osteoblasts can be added to study how new bone develops in bone grafts.

 Osteoclasts and macrophages can be added to study bone destruction in osteoporosis/arthritis.

 Cancer cells can be added to study the development of bone tumors and how they destroy bone.